meltoner/agrofelis/components/vehicle-power/readme.md

 [^Kapton]: https://en.wikipedia.org/wiki/Kapton "Kapton - Wikipedia"

+## Battery Management System

-The following photo snapshots the heavy duty battery management system BMS responsible for monitoring and controlling the charging and discharging processes per battery in a balanced manner.
+The following photo snapshots the heavy duty Battery Management System (BMS) responsible for monitoring and controlling the charging and discharging processes per battery in a balanced manner.
 Maintaining a voltage balance across the battery cells protects and prolongs the lifetime and stability of the battery pack.
 The BMS can moreover detect a short circuit, detect a faulty battery cell, prevent over charging or over discharging each individual the battery cell.
 The BMS thresholds can be altered and the monitoring data can be accessed either via Bluetooth or serial interface.
 On the left side of the figure we can see the voltage sensing cables.
 On the bottom left side we can see the temperature sensor cable being next to the Bluetooth and serial interface sockets of the BMS.

 ![05-bms-close](_figures/vehicle-power-05-bms-close.jpg)